Drug Interactions between amoxicillin and Phenylephrine HD

 - Urinary Tract Infection

-A total of 1111 drugs (5863 brand and generic names) are known to interact with Phenylephrine HD.
+A total of 622 drugs are known to interact with Phenylephrine HD.

-- Phenylephrine HD is a member of the drug class upper respiratory combinations.
+- Phenylephrine hd is in the drug class upper respiratory combinations.

 Drug and food interactions